The $177,840 Problem Real Estate Teams Don't See

 Follow Up Boss is the top real estate CRM in the country—41 of the top 50 teams use it for lead management and routing.
 But here's what it doesn't do: answer phone calls automatically.
 Your sophisticated lead flow rules, your Round Robin assignments, your geographic routing—none of it helps when the phone rings and no human picks up.

 This is where AI integration changes everything.
-Let me show you how real estate teams are capturing every buyer and seller call, qualifying leads automatically, and routing them through Follow Up Boss's powerful assignment engine—without hiring a full-time receptionist.
+NextPhone is an AI virtual receptionist that captures every buyer and seller call, qualifies leads automatically, and routes them through Follow Up Boss's powerful assignment engine—without hiring a full-time receptionist.

 What Is Follow Up Boss (And Why Top Teams Use It)